pmean/build-website/text/06/AdverseEvents1.md

 scale.
 Another comment was on the use of Bayesian statistics to model accrual rates.
 As the data accumulates, you would get more information about the estimated stopping date of the study or about the estimated total sample size at the end of the study.
-ItÂ  would be important to get a good prior distribution or possibly both an optimistic and a pessimistic prior.
+It  would be important to get a good prior distribution or possibly both an optimistic and a pessimistic prior.
 If even an optimistic prior is swamped by actual data suggesting that accrual is slow enough that no realistic sample size